ucsc/pantheon-workflow/README.md

 ### Synctheme

-Contents of the `syncthem` script.
+Contents of the `synctheme` script.

 ```shell
 #!/bin/bash